isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    {
        "result": 1,
-       "text": "Unable to delete a host because there is no hosts-database configured."
+       "text": "Unable to delete a host because there is no hosts-databases configured."
    }

 The command accepts the ``operation-target`` argument.
 By default, it removes